 Department of Labor Office of Workers’ Compensation Programs (OWCP).
 To win benefits, a miner must prove that he has Black Lung and that he is totally disabled due to a breathing impairment caused at least in part by Black Lung.
 A widow of a miner whose death was due to Black Lung is entitled to benefits.

-ACLC advocates for stronger laws to protect miners from excessive dust exposure and to end Black Lung.
 ACLC, along with the National Black Lung Association and others, advocates for changes in legislation and regulations to improve the Black Lung benefits program.
-ACLC has worked for years for regulations that reduce the allowable level of dust in mines in an effort to eliminate Black Lung.
+In addition, we have worked for years to advocate for regulations that reduce the allowable level of dust in mines in an effort to eliminate Black Lung.
+These efforts paid off in May of this year, when MSHA reduced the nationwide coal mine dust standard for the first time since 1972.

 The following three Black Lung appeals highlight the long and difficult road that claimants face when applying for federal Black Lung Benefits: